aldesrahim/test-headless-cms/README.md

    ```bash
    cp .env.example .env
    ```
-   Edit the `.env` file with your preferred credentials (particularly database and MinIO settings).
+   Edit the `.env` file with your preferred credentials (particularly database).

 3. **Build and start containers**
    ```bash